-Amazon Echo Dot, Tap, Look, Show: Which Alexa is right for you? | ZDNet
+Which Amazon Echo to buy?
+How to pick the best Alexa device for your needs | ZDNet

 If you don't mind a giant AI in the cloud watching your every move with a camera in your bedroom closet, you might be comfortable with the Echo Look.
 On the other hand, well, you really should read or watch Colossus: The Forbin Project to be truly weirded out by what can happen if an artificially intelligent being can observe your every move and mood.

 For those who aren't wearing tinfoil caps, the Echo Look is $199.99.
-Unfortunately, it's only available for the beautiful people.
-You can only buy it if Amazon gives you an invitation.
-Why?
-Well, it's kind of a fashion accessory.
+For more than a year after its introduction, it was only available for the beautiful people.
+You could only buy this fashion accessory if Amazon sent you an invitation.
+As of this month, however, Amazon opened up its ordering process and anyone can buy one.

 Look, I need to confess something.
 As soon as I typed "fashion accessory," I could feel my keyboard trying to pull away.
 I am not exactly qualified to talk about fashion.
-I did wear a shirt with buttons once in the past year but I am not the "target demo" for the Look.
+I did wear a shirt with buttons once in the past year (actually, in 2017, once) but I am not the "target demo" for the Look.

 The Echo Look is, at least today, a device designed to help clothes-conscious consumers keep track of their wardrobes, make decisions on what items look best together, and take full-length mirror-style selfies with a blurred background to, as Amazon describes it, "make your outfits pop."

-Note: Editor's Note: This article was originally published in May 2017.
-It's been republished in June 2018 with all the new Alexa options Amazon introduced in the past year.